ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 The program expects a host as a first param.
 We supply "broker:9092" as the container spun up is within the same network.

+- Once tested the connection, whe can list the topics using an ephemereus Docker container

+		 docker run -it --rm --network nifinet \
+		--name testKafkaTopicsList confluentinc/cp-kafka:5.5.0 \
+		kafka-topics --list --bootstrap-server broker:9092

  ![Success](/images/00_connection_successful.png)